How to Check If Gemini Cites Your Site

 Test direct brand queries first

-Ask Gemini questions about your company: 'What is [Brand Name]?', 'What does [Brand Name] do?', 'How much does [Brand Name] cost?'.
-Gemini often cites official company pages for direct brand queries.
-Check if it's pulling from your About page, pricing page, or press releases.
+Ask Gemini fixed questions about your company: 'What is [Brand Name]?', 'What does [Brand Name] do?', and 'How much does [Brand Name] cost?'.
+Record the answer, every brand mentioned, and every link shown.
+Do not assume the homepage, About page, or pricing page will appear.

 Query your main topics and keywords

-Search for the topics you create content about.
-If you write about 'email marketing automation', ask Gemini 'How do I set up email marketing automation?' or 'What are the best email marketing automation tools?'.
-Test variations and different question formats.
+Test the topics your pages are meant to answer.
+If you publish about email marketing automation, prompts might include 'How do I set up email marketing automation?' and 'What are the best email marketing automation tools?'.
+Map each prompt to one page you would expect to satisfy it.

 Check comparison and 'best of' queries

-Test queries where users compare options: 'Best [category] tools', '[Your tool] vs [competitor]', 'Alternatives to [competitor]'.
-Gemini often cites comparison articles, review sites, and category guides for these searches.
+Test queries where users compare options: 'Best [category] tools', '[Your tool] vs [competitor]', and 'Alternatives to [competitor]'.
+Record the linked page type rather than assuming a comparison article, review, or category guide will win.

 Test long-tail informational queries

-Ask specific questions your content answers: 'How to fix [specific problem]', 'What causes [specific issue]', 'How long does [specific process] take?'.
-These detailed queries are where specialized content gets cited.
+Ask specific questions your content answers: 'How to fix [specific problem]', 'What causes [specific issue]', and 'How long does [specific process] take?'.
+Record a missing source as an observation, not proof that Gemini rejected the page.

 Document citation patterns